OughtToPrevail/PrevailProtocol/README.md

 ## License
 This program is released under GPLv3

+## Documentation
+Most classes are more or less documented, often if you see a method is a getter/setter or a constructor takes a parameter and it's not documented it probably means the field is documented.

 ## How to use PrevailProtocol (User in depth)
 A user manages all features of the library in one class.